-Letters to parents telling them the outcome of their applications for secondary places in September are being sent out today, Thursday, 1 March.
+Letters to parents telling them the outcome of their applications for secondary places in September will be sent out today (Monday, 2 March).
 All local authorities in England have to send the letters out on the same date.

-As in previous years, most (93%) of children living in the East Riding will be going to a school in the East Riding, with 78% going to their catchment area school.
+As in previous years, most (79.8 per cent) of children living in the East Riding will be going to their catchment area school.

-249 East Riding resident children have been allocated places at schools in other local authority areas, including 116 who have been given places at schools in Hull.
+256 East Riding resident children have been allocated places at schools in other local authority areas.

-Six secondary schools in the East Riding – Beverley Grammar School, Beverley High School, Bridlington School.
-Cottingham High School, South Hunsley School and Wolfreton School – have filled all the places they have available.
+Two secondary schools in the East Riding – South Hunsley School and The Snaith School – have filled all the places they have available.

 Smaller year groups are continuing to feed through from primary schools into the secondary schools.

 Although primary school numbers have been rising since 2011 as larger year groups have been starting their primary education, there are still smaller cohorts of older children feeding into secondary education.

 Secondary schools are not expected to see their numbers increasing until 2018.
 As school funding is largely dependent on the number of pupils on roll, falling rolls means schools are facing increasing financial pressures.